 - People will try to avoid talking or thinking about the event

-- Avoiding places, people, or situations that remind them of the traumatic event, even in a general sense.
+- Avoid places, people, or situations that remind them of the traumatic event, even in general.

 Negative changes in a person’s mood and thinking: